-Most attorneys interviewed by PAR report that their client-related expectations have been met as a result of going in house.
+Most attorneys interviewed by PAR report that their clientrelated expectations have been met as a result of going in house.
 They have found that working with one client gives them the opportunity to learn the client's business thoroughly.
 They are able to prevent problems, participate in strategic planning, and be integrated into the business operations of the client, which they find particularly rewarding.
 They are also able to use their business and management skills, and several described the blend of business and law to be very appealing.

-"I understand the business a lot better than I would as an outside lawyer.
-I know the ins and outs of everything that is going on, be it the substance of the transactions or the politics of who has to approve it (and what their personal pet peeves are), so I can be a lot more effective." - An associate general counsel in a large law department Lifestyle considerations also are a very common reason attorneys go in house.
-Attorneys in law firms work long workweeks, often 60 or more hours.29 They have little control over their workloads, many travel frequently, and almost all spend additional hours cultivating client relationships and looking for new business.
-PAR and other researchers have heard many complaints from law firm attorneys about stress, burnout, and lack of time to have a personal or family life.30 One attorney explained how lifestyle issues played a significant role in his move in house: "When I was a litigation associate at a law firm, my middle daughter thought I lived at the office, and used to ask my wife if daddy was going to visit us this weekend.
+Lifestyle considerations also are a very common reason attorneys go in house.
+Attorneys in law firms work long workweeks, often sixty or more hours.33 They have little control over their workloads, many travel frequently, and almost all spend additional hours cultivating client relationships and looking for new business.
+PAR and other researchers have heard many complaints from law firm attorneys about stress, burnout, and lack of time to have a personal or family life.34 One attorney explained how lifestyle issues played a significant role in his move in house: "When I was a litigation associate at a law firm, my middle daughter thought I lived at the office, and used to ask my wife if daddy was going to visit us this weekend.
 That was not good.
-My oldest daughter, one of her first words was 'apples' because that's daddy was in Minneapolis ('mini-apple-us').
+My oldest daughter, one of her first words was 'apples' that's because daddy was in Minneapolis ('mini-apple-us').
 Because I had a big case, and I was there, literally almost every day for a year."